wil3/gymfc/README.md

 For Python we are following the [Google Python style guide](https://google.github.io/styleguide/pyguide.html) There are many ways to contribute to the project, some ways are listed below.

-* Migratation of Iris model
+* Migration of Iris model
 * Motor and Sensor model development
 * Navigation and tasks